clstmbrly/Practice-Testing-Area/fpki_hottopic_ms_contstraint.md

 * **Result 1:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, SSL certificates.

 > **How can we limit this impact?**&nbsp;&nbsp;Network domain administrators can distribute new group policies to restore the _pre-change_ behavior for Microsoft OS-based, government-managed equipment.
-(For additional help, see _Option 1 FAQs_ and _Microsoft Certificate Trust Lists [CTL] recommended reading_ below.)
+(For steps, see _Option 1 FAQs_ and _Microsoft Certificate Trust Lists [CTL] recommended reading_ below.)

 * **Result 3:**&nbsp;&nbsp;Based on agency feedback, Option 1 would have the least impact on mission-critical operations and systems.